 Electronic statements for employees.
 Furnishing Copies B, C, and 2 of Forms W-2 to your employees electronically may save you time and effort.
 See Pub.
-15-A, Employer's Supplemental Tax Guide, for additional information.
+15-A, Employer's Supplemental Tax Guide, Furnishing Form W-2 to employees electronically, for additional information.